 *** Itinerary and Price Subject to Change Until Brochure Publication ***

-Professor Dominy is the Charles Hansen Professor of Anthropology and Professor of Professor of Ecology, Evolution, Ecosystems and Society (EEES).
+Professor Dominy is the Charles Hansen Professor of Anthropology and Professor of Ecology, Evolution, Ecosystems and Society (EEES).
 He studies the behavior, ecology, and functional morphology of humans and nonhuman primates.
 He has worked in the tropical rain forests of Southeast Asia since 1999, and he has received grants and fellowships from the National Institutes of Health, the National Science Foundation, the National Geographic Society, the Packard Foundation, the Mellon Foundation, and the Smithsonian Tropical Research Institute.
 He is an elected fellow of the American Association for the Advancement of Science, the Explorers Club, and the Royal Geographic Society.
 His research philosophy is to integrate tropical fieldwork with mechanical, molecular, and isotopic analyses in order to better understand how and why adaptive shifts occurred during primate evolution.